cloudyr/pyMTurkR/README.md

 ### Example ###

 For example, in MTurkR if you wanted to add assignments to a HIT, you would use `ExtendHIT()`.
-But as of version 0.1.8 of pyMTurkR, that function had not been written.
-As an alternative, the user could access the reticulated create_additional_assignments_for_hit() function as follows:
+But as in pyMTurkR 0.1.8, that function was not written.
+Instead, the user could access the `boto3` function that pyMTurkR would eventually wrap around, by doing the following:

 ```R
 my_client <- GetClient()